SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/01-Real-Life-Example.md

 | Apple   | 1.30        | 1.60    |
 | Kiwi   | 2.20        | 3.00    |

-We want to calculate the price for certain product and day
+We want to calculate the price for a certain product, depending on the day of the week:

 # Pseudocode
 ```